-A more complex shoreline type is a sandy beach backed by an erodable dune (foredune) followed by a bluff or a series of dunes (Figure 8).
-For these complex shorelines, modeling the erosion of the beach (berm) and foredune should be performed in accordance with Coastal Erosion (FEMA, 2015b).
+A more complex shoreline type is a sandy beach backed by an erodible dune (foredune) followed by a bluff or a series of dunes (Figure 8).
+For these complex shorelines, modeling the erosion of the beach (berm) and foredune should be performed in accordance with Guidance for Flood Risk Analysis and Mapping: Coastal Erosion.
 Erosion analysis should determine where storm induced water levels (SWEL plus wave setup) may reach.
 If the foredune remains intact after erosion is considered, runup will occur along the foredune.
 If the foredune is removed exposing the bluff to wave attack, runup will occur on the face of the bluff posing potential overtopping hazards near the crest of the bluff.